mehranazam/mehranazam-m09-assessment/README.md

 _Use the SQL script included in the starter code to create your database and the initial data_

-- [ ] Create the AuthController with an endpoint for authenticating users (#.# hours)
+- [x] Create the AuthController with an endpoint for authenticating users (0.5 hours)
-- [ ] Update the security configuration ant matchers to allow anonymous requests to the AuthController endpoint for authenticating users (#.# hours)
+- [ ] Update the security configuration ant matchers to allow anonymous requests to the AuthController endpoint for authenticating users (0.5 hours)
       **Make sure that my GitHub repo is updated (i.e. push all commits to my local feature branch to the remote repo)!**

 ### Part 2: Client-Side Routes

-- [ ] Implement the required client-side routes (#.# hours)
+- [ ] Implement the required client-side routes (1.5 hours)
-  - [ ] Install `react-router-dom`
+  - [x] Install `react-router-dom`
-  - [ ] Define the necessary client-side routes (see the list of routes below)
+  - [x] Define the necessary client-side routes (see the list of routes below)
-  - [ ] Stub out any components that are needed to support the client-side routes
+  - [x] Stub out any components that are needed to support the client-side routes
     - _Note: Stub out the individual Agents CRUD UI components but hold off on moving any code from last week's monolithic Agents CRUD UI component to the individual components_
   - [ ] Display a "Not Found" message if a route doesn't match one of the defined routes **Make sure that my GitHub repo is updated (i.e. push all commits to my local feature branch to the remote repo)!**